ErwanBarbedor/Plume_-_TextEngine/doc/predefined_macros.md

 - First next to the file where `\require` or `\include` was called.
 - Then to the file, if exist, that included the file calling  `\require` or `\include`.
 - Then the previous path...
-- Then in the "lib" folder next to `txe.lua`
+- Then in the "lib" folder next to `plume.lua`

 If using `\require`, Plume will automatically search for file:
 - With the exact name
 - With the exact name followed by ".lua"
 - With the name "init.lua" inside the folder with given name.

-Same `\include` with ".txe" instead of ".lua".
+Same `\include` with ".plume" instead of ".lua".

 ### `\require`